jeffro1265/pullhub/README.md

 2) When all participants have finished, it will compile them into the results overlay at the bottom.
 The top 5 distances will be included.
 Select the class header from the drop down and press the show overlay switch to show the results on the overlay.
   -There is a window that will pop-up asking to confirm the class header.
 This is to prevent accidentally showing the wrong class header.
   -If you do not wish to use the distance boxes in the participants list, you can paste a block of tab separated cells (TSV) that include distances, team/vehicle, and driver name.
 Press the override button over-ride any distances values that were manually entered above.

+Values entered into the controller are set up to remain saved until the red clear buttons are pressed.
+The red clear button under the import roster section only clears the roster list.
+The reset event data button at the bottom clears all and requires you to go back to set up 1 set up.